History of Monday Night Football: 2000

 As previously mentioned, in 2000, Don Ohlmeyer, the program's producer up until 1977 was brought back.
 After spending time at NBC, Ohlmeyer was lured out of retirement to spark interest and provide some vigor to the broadcast.
 Besides the on-air talent, Ohlmeyer's changes included clips of players introducing themselves, new graphics and music.
 In another rather irreverent move, the scoring bug began incorporating nicknames for the teams, such as "Skins" and "Fins" (for the Washington Redskins and Miami Dolphins) instead of their respective common abbreviations, WSH and MIA.

 On October 23, 2000, the New York Jets and Miami Dolphins competed in what is now known as The Monday Night Miracle.
 Trailing 30–7 in the fourth quarter, Vinny Testaverde led the Jets to score 23 consecutive points to tie the game.
 After Miami scored another touchdown, Testaverde threw to offensive tackle Jumbo Elliott to tie the game at 37-all.
 At 1:08 a.m.
 Eastern Time, the game having crossed into Tuesday morning, John Hall kicked a field goal in overtime to win the game 40–37.
 It was the second biggest fourth quarter comeback in NFL history and biggest comeback in Jets' history.
 Arnold Schwarzenegger predicted the comeback at halftime, where he was appearing with the MNF crew to promote his upcoming movie, The 6th Day.
 With the Jets already down by 20 points he said, "Wayne Chrebet will catch a pass and the Jets will win.
 They're a great team."
+Two weeks later the Green Bay Packers defeated their division rival the Minnesota Vikings 26-20 in overtime, with the winning touchdown by Antonio Freeman prompting Michaels to say "He did WHAT?!"
+(Freeman had caught a tipped ball while on his side, with the ball never touching the ground, and was never touched by the nearby defender).